Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Discussions

 The orbital decay timescale ($T_d$) quantifies the characteristic time over which a hot Jupiter gradually spirals inward due to tidal interactions with its host star, ultimately leading to its engulfment.
 This timescale provides an important measure of the long-term dynamical evolution of close-in giant planets.
 Using the orbital period ($P$) and the orbital decay rate ($\dot{P}$) derived in Section~\ref{Transit timing analysis WASP-12b}, we estimate the decay timescale as

-Our derived value of $T_d$ is in good agreement with the result reported by \citet{2020ApJ...888L...5Y}, who obtained $T_d = 3.25$ Myr, and is slightly higher than the estimate of $T_d = 2.90$ Myr derived by \citet{2021AJ....161...72T}.
-This close correspondence reinforces the reliability of the measured orbital decay rate and suggests a consistently rapid inward migration for WASP-12b over astrophysical timescales.
+Our derived value of $T_d$ is fully consistent with $T_d = 2.90$~Myr reported by \citet{2021AJ....161...72T}, and also with $T_d = 3.25$~Myr obtained by \citet{2020ApJ...888L...5Y}.
+This close correspondence reinforces the reliability of the measured orbital decay rate and suggests a consistently rapid inward migration for WASP-12 b over astrophysical timescales.